alcofrisbas/backpacker/README.md

 |k| destroys the contents of the backpack|
 |h| go to 'home' (0,0)|

 Just like assembly languages and hiking in the woods, it's very polite to leave the terrain as you found it.
-A conscientious child file should consume the input its left and refrain from dumping its integer waste all around in different stacks, as well leaving the backpack just way it found it.
+A conscientious child file should consume its input and refrain from dumping its integer waste all around in different stacks, as well leaving the backpack just way it found it.
 The only programs that use the 'k' command should be these child-program/subroutine files.
 Below is an example of two programs that add two integers and print the output.

 m.backpack
 ```